 - 1. Integral factory bypass is required.
-It may be determined in some installations that bypass is not needed. - VFDs must provide a minimum of 6 user-programmable digital inputs. - 3.
-Hardwired feedback control signals must be provided. - VFDs must be designed to limit the output current to the motor and assure that it will never exceed the Drive's input current. - 5.
+Exception is Division 23 Central HVAC Equipment Fan, Drive, and Motor Section. - 2.
+VFDs must provide a minimum of 6 user-programmable digital inputs. - 3.
+Hardwired feedback control signals must be provided. - 4.
+VFDs must be designed to limit the output current to the motor and assure that it will never exceed the Drive's input current. - 5.
 Appropriate signal filters when load side wiring exceeds maximum recommended length must be provided. - 6.
-Disconnect switches mounted on the load side of the VFD between the drive and the motor are not permitted. - VFDs must be installed in a conditioned space, and the VFD must be UL Plenum rated. - 8.
+Disconnect switches mounted on the load side of the VFD between the drive and the motor are not permitted. - 7.
+VFDs must be installed in a conditioned space, and the VFD must be UL Plenum rated. - 8.
 A BACnet network card must be integrated into the VFD. - 9.
 Purchased VFD must come with a minimum of 2-year warranty with onsite vendor-provided startup assistance provided.